gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 docker exec -it postgres-test psql postgresql://postgres:postgres@172.17.0.1:15432/postgres
 ```

 Now you can create a table and insert data into it.
-Selecting the data will trigger the cache plugin to store the results in Redis and subsequent SELECT queries will be served from the cache.
+Querying the data will trigger the cache plugin to store the results in Redis and subsequent SELECT queries will be served from the cache.
 The moment you insert a new value into the table or update a row, all the cached values from that table will be invalidated.

 ```
 postgres=# create table test (id int);